-Central Bank of St. Louis was founded in 1902 and is headquartered in Clayton, Missouri.
-It handles assets of $2 billion and $1 billion in deposits, ranking it as a large bank.
-Central Bank of St. Louis lacks premium access to support representatives, with no options for live chat or all-day service.
-It is a traditional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile apps.
-With a score of 4 out of 5 stars, Central Bank of St. Louis should be near the middle of the pack in your search for a bank.
-Central Bank of St. Louis offers the basic package of banking products, which include savings accounts, checking accounts, IRAs, brokerage accounts, mortgage products and credit cards.
+Founded in 1902, Central Bank of St. Louis has assets totaling $2 billion and $1 billion in deposits, which makes the institution a large bank.
+Central Bank of St. Louis, whose headquarters are in Clayton, Missouri, lacks premium access to customer service, with no live chat or all-day service options available.
+It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile offerings.
+Coming in at a commendable 4 out of 5 stars, Central Bank of St. Louis proves it is a respectable bank that deserves your consideration.
+Central Bank of St. Louis offers product offerings, including savings accounts, checking accounts, IRAs, brokerage accounts, mortgage products and credit cards.
 It has a fair savings rate; other popular banks have higher rates.
-The bank's standard checking product carries a monthly fee of $3.00, which is acceptable in comparison to other U.S. banks.
-Obtaining a checking account with no monthly fee, in addition to a savings account with a high APY at the same bank is your best bet for gaining the most income from your deposits while maintaining easy access to your funds.
+The bank's standard checking account has a monthly fee of $3.00, which is acceptable in comparison to the average U.S. bank.
+Locating a bank with no-fee checking as well as a high savings APY is the best option for gaining the most income on your deposits while having convenient access to your money.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more